mikeyPower/final-year-group-project/README.md

-Feature Number 9 | Administrator | Send out invitations)
+Feature Number 9 | Administrator | Send out invitations)<br />
-Feature Number 14 | Administrator | I want to be able to send automated invitations, with link to register for the event
+Feature Number 14 | Administrator | I want to be able to send automated invitations, with link to register for the event<br />
 Steps:

   	1. Navigate and click on "Event" in the navigation bar